e271828e/Flight.jl/docs/notes/design/framework_spec.md

 of the condition algebra, the one place every other composition decision lives.

-### 16.7 The trim problem: NamedTuple decisions, declared reads, residual vectors
+### 16.7 The trim problem: NamedTuple decisions, declared reads, named residuals

 What the aircraft author ships, piece by piece against today's `c172.jl`: